kloned/Virtual-Desktop-Grid-Switcher/Documentation/UserGuide/VirtualDesktopGridSwitcher_UserGuide.md

 Virtual Desktop Grid Switcher attempts to detect the switching of the desktop to that of the other document and then the new document in quick succession and moves the new document window to the original desktop.

 If this is not working for you, you may need to increase the MoveOnNewWindowDetectTimeoutMs value in the VirtualDesktopGridSwitcher.Settings file - click Apply in settings if you don't have one.
 This is in milliseconds and determines what "quick succession" means.
-In 2.5.0.0 this was increased to 3 seconds since this seems to be necessary unless the file is simple to load in Excel.
+In version 2.5.0.0 this was increased to 3 seconds since this seems to be necessary unless the file is simple to load in Excel.

 You can also add the executable name for other programs you think might benefit from this to MoveOnNewWindowExeNames (or remove word and excel if it is causing problems for you or prefer the original behaviour).